 The T7 system design caters for an outage of single central component via failing over to a standby process.
-The complete failure of central component on a trading partition is thus very unlikely.
+The complete failure of central component (failure of both active and standby processes) on a trading partition is thus very unlikely.

 A central component is the Matching Engine (or combined PS Gateway/Matching Engine), EMDI, MDI, EOBI or one of the services form the Persistency Layer (see section 3.9), but not the T7 Entry Service.
 If any of these components experience a failure, trading on that partition is stopped and the Matching Engine service becomes unavailable for that partition.
-This chapter applies also to the failure and re-start of the complete T7 system, i.e. a failure of all central components.
+This chapter applies also to the failure and re-start of the complete T7 system, i.e. a